-Stockholder promissory notes had an outstanding principal balance of \$700,000 as of June 30, 2024.
-The stockholder promissory notes require monthly interest-only payments at 10% per annum and mature at various dates from September 2024 to December 2024.
-See Note 6 -"Stockholder Promissory Notes" in this Quarterly Report for further information on such stockholder promissory notes.
+Stockholder promissory notes had an outstanding principal balance of \$0 as of September 30, 2024, as they were repaid in August 2024.
+See Note 6 - "Stockholder Promissory Notes" in this Quarterly Report for further information on stockholder promissory notes.

 Vehicle Financing Arrangements